-The event, which closed with a spectacular closing ceremony at Ebrington Square last night, is the first time the world’s biggest celebration of Irish culture has been held in Northern Ireland.
+The event, which will be brought to a close with a spectacular closing ceremony at Ebrington Square tonight, is the first time the world’s biggest celebration of Irish culture has been held north of the border.

-Fleadh chairperson Eibhlin Ni Dhochartaigh said it had been an unbelievable experience for the city.
+Fleadh chairperson Eibhlin Ni Dhochartaigh said it had been an unbelievable experience for the the city.

 She said: “The people of Derry have really taken the Fleadh to heart.
 It has been quite emotional to see the sense of pride people have in our city.”

-The closing party included an aerial spectacular with musicians and dancers from Fidget Feet suspended in the air above Ebrington Square.
+The closing party which starts at 7pm will include an aerial spectacular with musicians and dancers from Fidget Feet suspended in the air above Ebrington Square.

 The huge trad fest has also generated around £40 million for the economy in the north west.

-The diverse programme of events included participation from the PSNI pipe band as well as Jonathan Burgess’ play The Pride about a loyalist band.
+The diverse programme of events included participation from the Police Service of Northern Ireland pipe band as well as Jonathan Burgess’ play The Pride about a loyalist band.

-Around 20,000 musicians descended on the city to compete in what was described as the “Olympics of traditional music” and there also were performances from Cara Dillon, Dervish and Liam O’Flynn.
+Around 20,000 musicians descended on Derry to compete in what was described as the “Olympics of traditional music” and there also were performances from Cara Dillon, Dervish and Liam O’Flynn.